bilgino/angularforddd/README.md

 Infrastructure layer: *Persistence, Caching, Messaging, Crypto, Converter, Validation, Translation* *Logging, Error, Security, Configuration, Token, Monitoring, Date*

-**» Applying DDD to Angular**<br/>
+**» Applying Domain-Driven Design to Angular**<br/>

-An important aspect of Domain-Driven Design is that the complexity of the domain model is kept isolated from other concerns of the application.
-Ideally, the domain layer is self-contained and focuses on abstracting the business domain.
-Very often frontend applications validate business rules that must immediately be reflected in the presentation layer, especially in SPA applications when navigating through HTML forms that have cross-dependencies in terms of distributed business rules.
+An important aspect of Domain-Driven Design is that the domain model is kept isolated from other concerns of the application.
+Ideally, the domain layer is self-contained and focused on abstracting the business domain.
+Very often frontend applications validate business rules that are immediately reflected in the presentation layer, particularly in SPA applications when navigating through HTML forms that have cross-dependencies in terms of distributed business rules.
 An isolated domain layer allows us to avoid domain logic leaking into other layers.
-In addition, we don't want to command against the server upon every user input; therefore, the domain layer pattern in the frontend architecture sounds like a good idea.
+In addition, we don't want to command against the server upon every user input.
+Therefore, the domain layer pattern in the frontend architecture sounds like a very good idea.

 Domain-oriented layering is often considered the first structuring criterion in Angular applications.
 However, layered architecture is independent of vertical slicing.
 It's sufficient to comply with horizontal slicing.
 The main reasons for modular segmentation in
 Angular applications are lazy-loading, scoping and distribution.

-When application services carry out business or UI use cases, it may be a good idea to write use cases that contain less logic directly in the
-UI controller, like in the classic MVC pattern.
-However, we don't want to hide use cases from the rest of the application and use dedicated classes instead!
+When application services carry out business or UI use cases, it may be a good idea to keep use cases that contain less logic in the UI controller, like in the classic MVC pattern.
+However, we don't want to hide use cases from the rest of the application and use specialized components instead!
-In addition, we want to share state and logic of these dedicated class with other independent components.
+In addition, we want to share state and logic of these specialized components with other independent components.

 It's questionable whether higher granularity distributed across several layers introduce extra complexity in the frontend architecture.
 Should we really comply to Domain-Driven Design in frontend development?
 As a consequence, many developers tend to lean toward weaker